Sweet and spicy, salty and succulent Korean-style chicken skewers in a ginger-garlic glaze. Paleo.

 - 3 cloves garlic minced

-- 3 tbsp coconut palm sugar or brown sugar
+- 3 tablespoon coconut palm sugar or brown sugar

 - 2 green onions for garnish

-Combine onion, garlic, ginger, coconut aminos (or soy sauce), sesame oil, coconut palm sugar (or brown sugar), pear and pepper in a food processor, pulsing until thoroughly mixed.
+- Combine onion, garlic, ginger, coconut aminos (or soy sauce), sesame oil, coconut palm sugar (or brown sugar), pear, salt and pepper in a food processor, pulsing until thoroughly mixed.
 Pour over chicken in a marinating dish or zipper-closure bag and marinate for at least an hour, preferably longer.

 I adapted this recipe from Closet Cooking, making a few substitutions to make this recipe suitable for a paleo diet and simplifying the preparation.